Frequently Asked Questions

 Why are the additional services necessary if quality treatment has been provided to a person with a brain injury prior to the individual’s discharge to his/her home?

 The nature of brain injury itself is usually the reason.
 As a result of the brain injury, individuals frequently have difficulty transferring skills and knowledge from one setting to another, even despite a high level of motivation to do so.
 A smooth transfer of learning simply cannot be assumed.
 Services in the individual’s own home and community environment help the individual to apply skills and knowledge acquired or re-acquired during earlier phases of the rehabilitation process.
 These services are often crucial to the individual’s ability to preserve his/her level of functional capacity and make additional progress.
 Failure to provide the services needed at this critical point in an individual’s rehabilitation may result in regression.
-To assure that the dollars already spent on rehabilitation were a good investment, services to help individuals successfully manage this transitional period and/or long-term needs are strongly recommended.
+To assure that the dollars already spent on rehabilitation were a good investment, services to help individuals successfully manage this transitional period are strongly recommended.

 How long are community reentry services needed?